opspawn/ops-core/memory-bank/progress.md

 :start_line:50
 -------
 - Re-queue logic in `process_next_task` uses immediate re-queue instead of delayed backoff.
 - **Inability to Retrieve Container Logs:** Unable to access standard output/error or log files from the running Ops-Core Docker container, hindering debugging efforts.
+(Identified 2025-04-21) - Resolved by using `docker compose logs opscore`.
+- **Scenario 2 Load Test Failure:** Workflow trigger endpoint (`POST /v1/opscore/agent/{agentId}/workflow`) consistently returns 500 Internal Server Error due to `NameError: name '_workflow_definitions' is not defined` in `opscore/storage.py`.
+This occurs even after implementing agent registration in the Locust script and attempting to fix storage initialization by making the storage instance global.
+The root cause appears to be related to how workflow definitions are loaded/accessed via the global storage instance, possibly due to timing or scope issues with the FastAPI startup event.
 (Identified 2025-04-21)

 ## 5. Evolution of Project Decisions
 - **[2025-04-17]** Confirmed use of FastAPI over Flask.